 - a) read the child protection policy and procedures each September, on commencing role in school and when it is updated in accordance with current regulations and legislation.
-In addition read KCSIE Part One and any supplementary guidance (including July 2015/May 2016). - b) undertake appropriate training in relation to safeguarding and promoting the welfare of children at least once every three year and apply in practice. - c) attend induction meetings and training sessions in order to know, understand and be able to implement the School's child protection policy and procedures correctly and efficiently. - d) know the names of the Designated Personnel for child protection in the School. - e) be alert to signs of abuse and report immediately to the Designated Safeguarding Lead (DSL) or the Deputy DSL. - f) know how to respond to allegations of abuse against adults in the Schoolshare your concerns about actions and attitudes of colleagues with the Head Teacher and in her absence DSL.
-If the allegations involve the Head Teacher then they must be shared with the Chair of Governors and in her absence the nominated Governor. - g) read and comply with the school policies and procedures on behaviour management and comply with all policies in the Staff Handbook including for EYFS the restrictions we place on the use of mobile phones.
+In addition read KCSIE Part One and any supplementary guidance (including July 2015/May 2016/Sept 2018). - b) undertake appropriate training in relation to safeguarding and promoting the welfare of children at least once every three year and apply in practice. - c) attend induction meetings and training sessions in order to know, understand and be able to implement the School's child protection policy and procedures correctly and efficiently. - d) know the names of the Designated Personnel for child protection in the School. - e) be alert to signs of abuse and report immediately to the Designated Safeguarding Lead (DSL) or the Deputy DSL. - f) know how to respond to allegations of abuse against adults in the Schoolshare your concerns about actions and attitudes of colleagues with the Head Teacher and in her absence DSL.
+If the allegations involve the Head Teacher then they must be shared with the Chair of Governors and in her absence the nominated Governor. - g) read and comply with the school policies and procedures on the pupil behavior policy and the Staff behaviour policy (Code of Conduct) to comply with all policies in the Staff Handbook including for EYFS the restrictions we place on the use of mobile phones.
 Also read the, the Staff Code of Conduct and Use of Electronic Communication Policy. - h) know that it is neither your responsibility nor your role to assess, diagnose or investigate your concerns but that it is essential to report to the DSL and record them. - i) know that they can raise concerns about poor or unsafe practice regarding the safety of children in the School and if those concerns are not addressed then you can refer to the children's social care directly and before escalation of the situation occurs.
 (KCSIE Part 1) - j) know that information is confidential and should be shared only on a 'need to know basis'.

-- k) be aware of the School's safe working practices and be sure to comply with the Staff Code of Conduct. - do their best to help establish a culture, where safeguarding and welfare of children is of paramount importance, where children will be listened to and all statutory requirements and regulations are complied with effectively. - m) create an atmosphere in which children are listened to.
-Ensure this openness to listening is accompanied by a clear readiness to involve safeguarding agencies when necessary. - n) Ensure that all staff members complete the Disqualification Disclosure form annually in line with the Keeping Children safe in Education: childcare disqualification requirements supplementary advice.
+- k) be aware of the School's safe working practices and be sure to comply with the Staff Code of Conduct. - 1) do their best to help establish a culture, where safeguarding and welfare of children is of paramount importance, where children will be listened to and all statutory requirements and regulations are complied with effectively. - m) create an atmosphere in which children are listened to.
+Ensure this openness to listening is accompanied by a clear readiness to involve safeguarding agencies when necessary. - n) No Staff members now need to complete the Disqualification Disclosure form annually in line with the Keeping Children safe in Education: childcare disqualification requirements supplementary advice (KCSIE Sept 2018).